Owez/superconf/README.md

 ## Motives

+### Original motivations for creating

 Made this as a quick custom parser to challenge myself a bit and to use for a quick-n-dirty configuration format in the future.
 It's not the best file format in the world but it gets the job done.

+### Current/future motivations for maintaining

+Maintaining: This library is not being used inside of my [ipeer](https://github.com/owez/ipeer) p2p implementation for all `.ipeer` files so maintaining this library is critical.